ampproject/amphtml/extensions/amp-story/amp-story.md

 By combining both branching features and `amp-sidebar`, we can create stories that have a table of contents.
 In order to do this, we make use of the `goToPage` action and URL fragment parameter.

 The following is a modification of the previous [story with a quiz experience](#quiz-example).
-We add a `amp-sidebar` that has in it both a table of contents and outlinks to other links of interest.
+We add an `amp-sidebar` that has in it both a table of contents and out-links to other links of interest.
 Note how there are many ways to link to pages within the story.
 All methods are equally valid.

 ```
 ... <body>